For what purpose do we collect your personal information?

 Coleman Greig may use or disclose your personal information:

-- for the primary purpose for which it was collected, ie: advising and representing clients in accordance with client instructions, including for the purpose of legal proceedings; or,
+- for the primary purpose for which it was collected, ie: advising and representing clients in accordance with your instructions, including for the purpose of legal proceedings; or,

 How is your personal information kept accurate and up-to-date?